realpython/realpython-blog/2014/2014-05-31-python-interview-problem-parsing-csv-files.markdown

----
-layout: post
-title: "Python Interview Problem - Parsing CSV Files"
+# Python Interview Problem - Parsing CSV Files
-date: 2014-05-31 11:55:32 -0700
-toc: true
-comments: true
-category_side_bar: true
-categories: [python, fundamentals, data science]

-keywords: "python, fundamentals, parse, parsing, parsing csv, csv, parsing csv python"
-description: "In this post, I answer a Python interview question involving CSV parsing and test driven development."
----

 So, a friend of mine recently interviewed for a back-end Python developer position, and the initial interview consisted of answering the following problem.
 He was given two hours.